FAufenger/sql-challenge/README.md

  * Querying the CVS data in PgAdmin4 to get sepcific results
     * query listed in query.sql along with corresponding code
  * Juypter notebook for testing if data provided was ficticious material
-    * Using sqlalchemy, matplotlib, pandas and numbpy
+    * Using sqlalchemy, matplotlib, pandas and numpy

 ERD for tables used